NetanelShiri/Evo-Nati/README.md

 ## Installation
 #### Tomcat

-You can use Tomcat and add the WEB_war.war file:
+You can use Tomcat and add the WebApp_war.war file:

     1. Install Tomcat on your system.
     2. Download the war file from the out/artifacts/ folder.